 - Under the File name field, give the file name for the workbook.

-- Under Save as type field, we need to choose the file format.
+- Under the Save as type field, we need to choose the file format.

-- Choose the file format and click on the Save button for saving the file.
+- Choose the file format and click the Save button to save the file.

 - It will save the file with the extension.

-How do you know the file type of saved file?
+How do you know the File Type of the Saved File?